SupeR19902/x720/README.md

 You can modify/use this for any generic Maxim MAX17043 using the i2c bus.

 ### ToDo ###
- * Top button press without rebooting (or at least use the button for something else)
  * Shutting down the hat when you call shutdown (sudo halt) (use gpio 18 and add it to /etc/rc0? as the final and last command)
  * Other power mangement GPIO stuff
  * Rant! (upvote in issues for youtube rant :-)